Passing a GitLab CI Job For a Failing Script

 &&

-) operator specifies a command that will be executed if preceding command is successful (exit code 0).
+) operator specifies a command that is executed if preceding command is successful (exit code 0).
 So in the examplefoo && bar

 , thebar